ocean-tracking-network/biologging_standardization/templates/fields/positionOfAccelerometerOnOrganism.md

 # Field Name
-Position of accelerometer on animal
+Position of accelerometer on organism

 ## Definition
-Where the accelerometer was placed on the animal and its orientation.
+Where the accelerometer was placed on the organism and its orientation.

 ## Format
 string, e.g. “head”